-Acute urticaria: Hives lasting less than six weeks.
-The most common causes are certain foods, medications, or infections.
-Insect bites and internal disease may also be responsible.
+Acute urticaria.
+These are hives that last less than 6 weeks.
+The most common causes are foods, medications, and infections.
+Insect bites and diseases may also be responsible.

 The most common foods that cause hives are nuts, chocolate, fish, tomatoes, eggs, fresh berries, and milk.
 Fresh foods cause hives more often than cooked foods.
 Certain food additives and preservatives may also be to blame.

 Drugs that can cause hives include aspirin and other nonsteroidal anti-inflammatory medications such as ibuprofen, high blood pressure drugs (especially ACE inhibitors), or painkillers such as codeine.

 Chronic urticaria.
 These are hives that last more than 6 weeks.
 The cause is usually harder to identify than those causing acute urticaria.
 For most people with chronic urticaria, the cause is impossible to find.
 In some cases, though, the cause may be thyroid disease, hepatitis, infection, or cancer.

 Physical urticaria.
 These hives are caused by something that stimulates the skin -- for example, cold, heat, sun exposure, vibration, pressure, sweating, or exercise.
 The hives usually occur right where the skin was stimulated and rarely appear elsewhere.
 Most of the hives appear within 1 hour.

 Dermatographism.
 This is a common form of physical urticaria where hives form after firmly stroking or scratching the skin.
 These hives can also occur along with other forms of urticaria.

 Contact dermatitis is a painful or itchy rash you get after your skin touches something you're allergic to (allergic contact dermatitis) or that's otherwise irritating to your skin (irritant contact dermatitis).
 It's not the same as hives.
 But sometimes people with contact dermatitis also get hives after they come into contact with an allergen.